anoma/geb/README.md

     Takes a list of vectors of natural numbers and gives out their evaluations.
-    Currently does not correspond directly to the intended semantics but is capable of succesfully evaluating all compiled terms
+    Currently does not correspond directly to the intended semantics but is capable of successfully evaluating all compiled terms

 <a id="x-28GEB-2ESEQN-2ETRANS-3A-40SEQB-TRANS-20MGL-PAX-3ASECTION-29"></a>